BattMoTeam/BattMo/_sources/functioninterface.rst.txt

 sent to the function.
 The argument names given there are independent to the implementation in itself.
 They indicates the meaning of the arguments.

-.. note:: After parsing a function can be setup directly using :code:`setupFunction`, see :ref:`Example of the function interface <functionInterfaceExample:Example of the function interface>`
+.. note:: After parsing a function can be setup directly using :code:`setupFunction`, see :ref:`Example of the function interface <nblinks/functionInterfaceExample:Example of the function interface>`

 Let us go through each different format separatly.
 For each format, we start by giving an example.